 Driven by his love for science, he attended college and applied to medical school.
 Things took a turn when he realized his passion wasn’t for medicine.
 He explains not wanting to be in a constant negative environment while being with people with health issues and wanted a change of scenery.
 So, he was re-routed into the direction of teaching through the Philadelphia Teaching Fellows program where he moved and attended a teacher boot camp in the summer.
 By September he started teaching and moved to his current beloved home, California.
 Plourde sought a higher credential to fully understand the ways of teaching science.
 Meanwhile, teaching at Sacramento City College, his heart was redirected into teaching high school students.

 During our interview, with an “All good never better” cap and sunglasses covering his radiating blue eyes, he fondly remembers a student of his in his third year of teaching.
-His name was Simaj and was in 6th grade.
+His name was Semaj and was in 6th grade.
 He was a particularly challenging student and was constantly disrupting class.
 Plourde remembers that in spite of his behavior, he stood out as being academically gifted and in fact did care about school.
-Being in a small town meant living in close proximity to the school and therefore the students.
-Little by little, Plourde paid close attention to details and learned that Simaj enjoyed playing baseball with his friends.
+Little by little, Plourde, who lived in the same neighborhood as his students, paid close attention to details and learned that Semaj enjoyed playing baseball with his friends.
 Everyday after school he managed to make time to play baseball with them to create a bond.
 By knowing his interests and hobbies, he was able to relate to his students at a personal level.
-Instead of disregarding his behavior he got to know Simaj as a person and understand how hard it was to have a change in life having met a new teacher.
+Instead of disregarding his behavior he got to know Semaj as a person and understand how hard it was to have a change in life having met a new teacher.

 Although Plourde teaches different grades of students, all describe him in the same way.
 He is known to be sarcastic and funny with genuine care for his students.
 He can be seen constantly standing up to grab everyone’s attention while speaking.
 He ensures that his students are understanding what is being taught by putting students into groups or constantly engaging with them.
 Keila Sem, a former student at San Rafael High School, had Plourde as a teacher in 10th grade Biology.